jachappell/anti-feed-scraper-message/readme.txt

 Contributors: Joen
 Tags: rss, xml, feed, atom, rss2, scrape, anti, prevention, spam Requires at least: 2.6
-Tested up to: 2.9.2
+Tested up to: 3.4.1
 Stable tag: trunk

+Discourage robots from scraping your RSS feed.

 == Description ==

-Helps prevent your RSS feed from being "scraped" (copied and reposted elsewhere), by adding a customizable message with a link to your original post.

-When the plugin is activated, a default message is shown.
-This message can then be configured in the options page.
+This plugin appends a customizable message with a link to every post in your RSS feed.
+This can help discourage robots from scraping your content (automatically copying and posting it elsewhere).
 This is the default message:

 `[postname] originally appeared on [sitename] on [postdate].`

-[postname], [sitename] and [postdate] are automatically replaced by the plugin.

-Also available: [tweetthis], which adds a tiny link to allow readers to tweet a link to your post in the format of `http://www.yoursite.com/?p=[postID]`.

 == Installation ==